-Year Title / Author Journal Summary Development of Rotational frame velocity and pressure measurements Tip Clearance were made downstream of a rotor blade row in a single Flow Downstream stage turbine research rig.
-Measurements were taken at Of a Rotor Blade two axial locations to track the development of the With Coolant secondary flow in the blade tip region using a five hole Injection From a probe.
-Coolant mass flow was injected at several Tip Trench locations on the rotor tip to investigate the effect of coolant air on the secondary flow.
-The ultimate objective Debashis Dey & is to reduce losses by the introduction of high momentum Cengiz Camci air in the tip gap.
+Year Title / Author Journal Summary Development of Tip Clearance Flow Downstream Of a Rotor Blade With Coolant Injection From a Tip Trench Debashis Dey & Cengiz Camci Rotational frame velocity and pressure measurements were made downstream of a rotor blade row in a single stage turbine research rig.
+Measurements were taken at two axial locations to track the development of the secondary flow in the blade tip region using a five hole probe.
+Coolant mass flow was injected at several locations on the rotor tip to investigate the effect of coolant air on the secondary flow.
+The ultimate objective is to reduce losses by the introduction of high momentum air in the tip gap.
 Results indicate that the passage and the leakage vortices retain their structures up to at least 46% chord length downstream of the rotor trailing edge.
 The cooling air, which is 0.3 % of the total mass-flow, appears to be well mixed with the leakage flow and makes little difference to the flow field downstream of the rotor.
 It appears that a relatively large amount of cooling air ought to be injected from specific locations on the rotor tip to cause any significant change in the flow field.
 This study summarizes the early stages of a multi- year investigation on the fluid mechanics and heat transfer aspects of turbine tip leakage flow structures.